Warden0fTime/Warden0fTime/README.md

-## — Warden of Time — ☂️
+## — Warden of Time

-ೃ ___You can call me **Venus**... or **Maelis**.
+ೃ __You can call me **Venus**... or **Maelis**.
 Whichever suits the mood.
-I respond to both, eventually.___ ⋆·˚
+I respond to both, eventually.__ ⋆·˚

 *₊˚ * _I’m pretty easy-going, really.
 I’m friendly!!
-Promise I don’t bite.
+I promise I don’t bite.
 So if you ever feel like interacting, go ahead.
 I probably won’t have the energy to start something myself, but… you’re welcome to.
 Energy isn’t exactly something I have in abundance._ ₊˚

 ─ _“ It's [you](https://github.com/CiviIizations) and **me**. ” ✦_